Image via iStock.com/alexei_tm

 2. Choose Flea and Tick Prevention That Combats the Entire Flea Life Cycle

 Just killing adult fleas isn’t enough; you’ve got to stop the fleas from breeding.
 The flea life cycle is relatively short, so it is smart to choose flea and tick prevention that can attack fleas at every life stage.

 After a flea feeds on a pet, it can start laying 40-50 eggs a day in as little as 48 hours.

-If you’ve got a bad flea problem, then you need a flea and tick preventative that kills adult fleas, kills flea eggs and stunts the growth of the larvae and pupae stage fleas.
+If you’ve got a bad flea problem, then you'll want to know what kills fleas on dogs instantly.
+In this case, you'll need a flea and tick preventative that kills adult fleas, kills flea eggs and stunts the growth of the larvae and pupae stage fleas.

 For dogs, products that contain lufenuron—like Sentinel—are a good choice.
 Lufenuron disrupts the growth of immature fleas and prevents them from turning into adult fleas.

 However, if your pet is dealing with a flea infestation, you should talk with your veterinarian to find the best solution for your pet.